Nischay2312/ImageSend/README.md

 # Updates
 Log of what was done throughout the timeline of the project.
 ***
+<b>May 13, 2022:</b><br>
+* Improved Web scrapping.
+Periodically check a web page at ESP server to see if user added a new photo.
+* Updated UI.

 <b>May 12, 2022:</b><br>
 * Added code functionality to check for a new image via a GET request.
 (Useful for later as we need to implement automation using python)
 * Started Python part.
 Added a basic webscrapper function to check if a particular text is in a webpage.